DBI-INFRA/Automated-muscle-fiber-analysis/README.md

 #  Automated-muscle-fiber-analysis
-## Matlab (The Mathworks) plugin for Imaris (Oxford Instruments), developed within the scope of the collaboration between Christian Høgsbjerg and Abigail Mackey, Bispebjerg Hospital, Institute of Sports Medicine Copenhagen
+### Matlab (The Mathworks) plugin for Imaris (Oxford Instruments), developed within the scope of the collaboration between Christian Høgsbjerg and Abigail Mackey, Bispebjerg Hospital, Institute of Sports Medicine Copenhagen.

-## Example image data:
+###The goal of this collaboration was to analyze various measures like the myonuclei density along the fiber or the size of the myonuclei domain (MND) from human muscle fiber images.
+The data segmentation was done manually in Imaris (Oxford Instruments), and the subsequential analysis and results visualization automatically in Matlab (The Mathworks).

+## Example image data.
+The colors indicate muscle cell cytoplasm (pink), the myonuclei (blue), the muscle cell membrane (red) and the nuclear envelope for external nuclei (green):
 ![Stained muscle fiber tip](Muscle_fiber_tip_stained.png)

 ## Analysis workflow demo: